 We know the admissions process can be daunting, time-consuming, and anxiety-ridden.
 But it doesn’t have to be.
-U-M admissions counselors put together these tips to help make the freshman application process as stress-free as possible.
+U-M Admissions counselors put together these tips to help make the first-year application process as stress-free as possible.

 Apply on time

 - Be aware of deadlines and processing time.
-Put them into your calendar -- paper, computer, phone, or all three -- to be reminded of when they’re coming up.
-If you’re planning to trick-or-treat, avoid a Halloween nightmare by making sure you know when the Early Action application is due (hint: it’s Nov.
-1).
+Put them into your calendar – paper, computer, phone, or all three – to be reminded of when they’re coming up.

-- Within 10 days of our receipt of your application from the Common App or Coalition App, you will receive an email from us with your Friend Account information.
-You’ll want to check the portal to ensure that we have received all components of your application and, later, check for your admissions decision (by Dec.
-24 for Early Action applicants and early April for Regular Decision applicants).
+- Within 10 days of successful submission, you will receive an email with your U-M ID and login credentials for Enrollment Connect, an online portal for all your application needs.
+You’ll want to check the portal to ensure that we have received all components of your application and, later, check for your admissions decision (by late January for Early Action applicants and early April for Regular Decision applicants).

 Prioritize extracurricular quality